Facts about trusts and foundations - Did you know..?

 Questions to ask during your research

-When looking into what a trust is prepared to fund, ask the following questions:
+When looking into what a trust is prepared to fund, find out about the:

-- what problems or needs is the trust particularly interested in?
+- problems or needs is the trust particularly interested in

-- what type of activities is the trust prepared to support?
+- type of activities the trust prepared to support

-- are there any particular ways of working that the trust is keen to support?
+- particular ways of working that the trust is keen to support

-- what types of funding is the trust prepared to consider?
+- types of funding is the trust prepared to consider

-- are there any restrictions on what the trust will fund?
+- possible restrictions on what the trust will fund

-- are there any policies on financial matters that might affect whether or not we can apply?
+- policies on financial matters that might affect your eligibility.